In Their Skin

 In Their Skin (also known in some countries as Replicas) is a 2012 Canadian home invasion thriller film directed by Jeremy Power Regimbal and starring Selma Blair, Joshua Close, Rachel Miner and James D'Arcy.
-The film was released theatrically in the United States by IFC Films and in Canada by Kinosmith.

 The film is about a grieving family who escape to their cottage to reconnect.
 There, they are terrorized by neighbours with a sadistic agenda.

+In Their Skin had its premiere at the Tribeca Film Festival on April 21, 2012, and was released theatrically in the United States by IFC Films and in Canada by Kinosmith on September 11, 2012.
+The film received mixed reviews from critics.

 Plot

 A family escapes their busy lifestyles to their upscale suburban cottage.
 Wedded couple, Mary Hughes (Selma Blair), a real estate developer and Mark Hughes (Joshua Close), a lawyer, have an 8-year-old son, Brendon Hughes (Quinn Lord), but grieve over their recently dead 6-year-old daughter, Tess, who died in an accident.
 They also have a dog named Harris.

 One night while out for a walk, they come across a vehicle, appearing as if they are being watched.
 The next day, they meet their neighbors, Jane Sakowski (Rachel Miner), Bobby Sakowski (James D'Arcy) and their 9-year-old son, Jared Sakowski (Alex Ferris), inviting them over for lunch.

 That afternoon, the mood becomes unsettling when the Sakowskis bombard the Hughes with endless questions about their lives and overstay their welcome, envying their "perfect" wealthy living.
 After Brendon invites Jared to his room to defeat him playing games, Jared threatens him with a knife to his neck.
 This instills panic in Brendon, who flees to alert his parents.
 Jared pretends to his parents that he was punched by Brendon, which Brendon denies.
 After Mary finds marks on Brendon's neck, the Hughes dismiss the Sakowskis.

 Mark is furious about what they encountered.
 He smashes a vase of flowers given to him by Jane, as it is witnessed by her husband Bobby through the kitchen window.
 When their dog, Harris, sets off into the woods for a walk, the Hughes hear the dog get shot and see a shooter emerge.
 They shift into lock down mode and Mark arms himself, while Mary searches for her phone to call the police.
 Mark soon finds his family vehicle has its tires punctured.
 Stepping outside, he sees Jared, who tells him Bobby is burying the dog.
 Jared runs off after using rocks to smash two windows of the Hughes cottage and almost hits Mark with one as well.
 Mark gives his hand gun to Mary and instructs her and Brendon to lock themselves in the bathroom while he goes out to search for their dog.